As a first-time CTO at a growing tech-startup, Joel’s coaching has been

 Offer feedback.
 We will learn how to work together more rapidly if you

 offer direct feedback about your experience of being coached.
-This will help
+This will

-programme.
+your coaching programme.

 I can also recommend Evgeny Shadchnev’s article How to work with a